Flamenco Spectacular show with Escuela de Baile

 13th July 2018 at The Tabernacle theatre in Ladbroke Grove

-Escuela de Baile has a series showcasing their students at this wonderful tapas bar in the heart of Camden.
-No entry fee.
-You can check out their website and also their Facebook page.
-Here are some of the dancers coming up.
+Escuela de Baile has a series showcasing their students and local professionals at this wonderful tapas bar in the heart of Camden.
+No entrance fee.

 Ariane started dancing Flamenco seriously at the young age of 13.
 Brought up in Jerez, the heart of flamenco, she studied at Escuela de Baile Jerez where Beatriz Morales & Miguel Rivero initiated their flamenco career.
 She was given the opportunity to be part of Aire de Jerez, the flamenco company that danced at Sadlers Wells in 2007.
 After completing her degree at University in London, she decided to follow her passion and started dancing again after a few years.
 She gives her heart and soul to flamenco!
 Come see her live at Bar Gansa.